 Another good one was the hanging of a tin collecting-cup on the statue with the pleading message "Alms for the completion of the Farnese Palace" when the fabulously wealthy Farnese family found their finances under a bit of a strain (see also 'A Ride on Bus 116'); and there were also some memorably unflattering observations about Queen Christina of Sweden, the larger-than-life eccentric who had left her own land and taken up residence in Rome: "A Queen with no country, a high-priestess with no religion, a woman with no shame…".
 Pope Hadrian VI, quite early in Pasquino's career, once proposed that the statue should be pulled down and thrown in the Tiber; but one of his more perceptive advisers warned him that this might only infect the river-frogs to croak Pasquinades even more loudly..!

 In recent years it has been a common sight to find the statue completely plastered in sheets of paper containing (admittedly not-very-epigrammatic) anti-government diatribes.
-On my last visit it was, however, bare - have the powers-that-be finally silenced him?
-I hope you will find otherwise.
+I hope you will find something amusing - and legible...

 From the Piazza di Pasquino, head left from where you entered the square along Via di San Pantaleo; you will shortly find yourself in the Piazza of the same name, on the edge of the traffic-ridden Corso Vittorio Emanuele II.
 Here you need to cross - fortunately the traffic is controlled by lights to assist the never-ending stream of people traipsing between Piazza Navona and the Campo de' Fiori.
 You could reach your next destination rather more quickly by walking along the main road; but is much more rewarding to make a short detour over the site of one of Rome's hidden surprises - the Portico and Theatre of Pompey the Great.

 Continue, then, straight ahead up Via dei Baullari, and take the first turning to your left (if you find yourself in the Campo, you've gone too far!)
 This brings you into the Piazza del Teatro di Pompeo.
 Bear to the right as the piazza broadens beside a restaurant: it now becomes, briefly, Piazza Pollarola.
-Ahead you will see, leading off to the left, the Piazza di Paradiso (possibly not the most appropriately named square in the city…),and directly ahead the Ristorante 'Grotte del Teatro di Pompeo' next door to the Albergo Sole.
+Ahead you will see, leading off to the left, the Piazza di Paradiso (possibly not the most appropriately named square in the city…),and almost directly ahead, the Albergo Sole.

 Continuing on past the Albergo Sole in the direction of the Campo you soon reach Piazza del Biscione (all these 'Piazzas' are little more than a broadening of the road at junctions).
 Here you will find a restaurant that can be recommended unreservedly: the Ristorante 'Da Pancrazio' has had a very good reputation for many years.
 Once again (if you ask nicely) you may be able to see more remains of Pompey's theatre in the cellars.